 Why not upgrade your Wi-Fi?
-Here's our guide to the best routers
+Here's our guide to the best routers!

 - Top features: Wi-Fi 6, 4 Ethernet ports

-With its Archer AX1800, TP-Link delivers affordable Wi-Fi 6 with a spec list that most people should be quite happy with.
-A four-stream dual-band wireless setup pushes 574Mbps at 2.4GHz and 1201Mbps at 5GHz.
-WPA3 security is supported and a 1.5GHz quad-core CPU keeps the modern software features running smoothly.
+With the Archer AX21, TP-Link delivers affordable Wi-Fi 6 with a spec list that most people should be pretty happy with.
+A four-stream dual-band wireless setup pushes 574Mbps at 2.4GHz and 1,201Mbps at 5GHz.
+WPA3 security is supported, and a 1.5GHz quad-core CPU keeps the modern software features running smoothly.

-Around back, there are four gigabit Ethernet ports for wired devices flanked by four antennas.
+Around the back, there are four gigabit Ethernet ports for wired devices flanked by four antennas.
 There's also a USB port though speeds are limited to USB 2.0.
 This should still be enough for HD video streaming in a pinch.
+It would have been nice to see a few more software features to round out the experience, but TP-Link packs in all of the most important features at this price.

-TP-Link keeps the styling traditional with a fairly large main housing coming in at 10.2 inches wide and 5.3 inches deep.
-This router isn't winning any beauty contests but as far as delivering solid Wi-Fi 6 speeds at a great price, it succeeds.
+TP-Link keeps the styling traditional, with a relatively large main housing coming in at 10.2 inches wide and 5.3 inches deep.
+A recent redesign adds some much-needed design flair to this router, but it's still a fairly standard design.
+Still, it's nice to have a router that manages to look modern without going over the top.

 Pros: